-This gem of wisdom my aunt forwarded to me, and as the CCSS hosted a coffee social today, I found it quite suiting.
+This gem of wisdom my aunt forwarded to me, and reflecting on a recent coffee social, I found it quite suiting.
 I would like to help share it with the world.

 A group of alumni, highly established in their careers, got together to visit their old university professor.
 Conversation soon turned into complaints about stress in work and life.